open5e/open5e/source/monsters/tome-of-beasts/R/risen-reaver.rst

 **Pounce.** When the risen reaver hits an enemy with its blade attack after moving at least 20 feet, the target creature must make a DC 15 Strength saving throw.
-On a failure, the creature falls prone and the risen reaver can use a bonus action to make a single blade attack.
+On a failure, the creature falls :ref:`srd:prone` and the risen reaver can use a bonus action to make a single blade attack.

 **Infused Arsenal.** As a bonus action, the risen reaver can absorb